over-engineer/Socket.io-whiteboard/README.md

 ### Setting it up
 1. Make sure you have [Node.js](https://nodejs.org/) installed.

 2. Install the Express framework, by running this command:
 `npm install --save express@4.10.2`

 3. Install the socket.io server:
 `npm install socket.io`

 4. Include **socket.io** and **jQuery** in your HTML file.
 Here's how to do it using their CDNs:
     ```javascript
     <script src="https://code.jquery.com/jquery-1.11.2.min.js" integrity="sha256-Ls0pXSlb7AYs7evhd+VLnWsZ/AqEHcXBeMZUycz/CcA=" crossorigin="anonymous"></script>
     <script src="https://cdn.socket.io/socket.io-1.4.5.js"></script>
     ```
 Obviously, the code above will load jQuery v1.11.2 and socket.io v1.4.5.
 You have to visit their official websites ([jQuery](https://code.jquery.com/), [socket.io](http://socket.io/download/)) to get the latest versions.

 5. Include this project's **whiteboard.js** in your client's html file
     ```javascript
     <script src="whiteboard.js"></script>
     ```

-6. You have to call `whiteboard.init`from your JavaScript code, passing your canvas jQuery object and your socket.
+6. You have to create a Whiteboard instance using `new Whiteboard`, passing your canvas jQuery object, your socket and optionally a default color and thickness.
 For example:
     ```javascript
-    whiteboard.init($("#myCanvas"), socket);
+    var whiteboard = new Whiteboard($("#myCanvas"), socket);
     ```

 7. Add the following code to your server's js file:
     ```javascript
     socket.on("draw", function(data) {
       socket.broadcast.emit("draw", data);